shmorri/docs-casa-prod/3.1.4/source/index.md

 - Enroll, delete and manage their two-factor authentication (2FA) credentials, e.g. U2F keys, mobile apps, phone numbers and more
 - Turn 2FA on and off
-- View and manage which apps have been authorized to access their personal data
+- View and manage which apps have been authorized to access what personal data

 Casa provides a web portal for people to perform these functions and more.